plwt/Raspberry-Pi-4/README.md

   - On Raspberry Pi ```token=$(microk8s.kubectl -n kube-system get secret | grep default-token | cut -d " " -f1) microk8s.kubectl -n kube-system describe secret $token```
   - Copy and paste the token from the terminal into the prompt in Fx.

-- To update Kubernetes dashboard:  MOVE!
+- To update Kubernetes dashboard:
   - See ```https://github.com/kubernetes/dashboard/releases``` and follow instructions there.
 Prefix the installation command with ```microk8s```

 - To reboot Raspberry Pi: